 Florida homeowners can cancel a home repair contract within three to five days of signing.
 If you suspect fraud, notify your home insurance carrier immediately and report it to the Florida DFS Division of Insurance Fraud, either online or by calling toll-free 1-800-378-0445.

 7. Call Your Insurer First in the Event of a Loss

 At People’s Trust Insurance, your policy entitles you to 24/7 emergency service and covered damage repairs.
 Our affiliate, Rapid Response Team, is immediately deployed to your home to help mitigate damage and get the ball rolling on recovery.
-Filing a claim after a loss is nerve-wracking enough; the last thing you should have to worry about a home repair insurance scam.
-Following these tips can help keep you safe (and your home) safe.
+Filing a claim after a loss is nerve-wracking enough; the last thing you should have to worry about is a home repair insurance scam.
+Following these tips can help keep you (and your home) safe.